-Lifestyle Communities (LIC) - during the month we added to our small existing position in one of Australia's leading and highest quality land lease owning and developing business, LIC.
-While the equity raise and 1H24 earnings update drove EPS downgrades (-15% FY25, -12% FY26) we like the mediumlonger term outlook - with the equity raise providing balance sheet support, and well as materially boosting the production capacity at supportive acquisition prices over the coming decade.
-The equity raise has served to both solve for the nearer term funding tightness and allowed LIC to secure 5 strategic land parcels at a good point in the cycle de-risking the development delivery timeline out to FY27-FY29.
+Lifestyle Communities (LIC) - during the month we initiated a small position in one of Australia's leading and highest quality land lease owning and developing business, LIC.
+While the equity raise and 1H24 earnings update drove EPS downgrades (-15% FY25, -12% FY26) we like the medium-longer term outlook - with the equity raise providing balance sheet support, as well as materially boosting the production capacity at supportive acquisition prices over the coming decade.
+The equity raise has served to both solve for the nearer term funding tightness and allowed LIC to secure 5 strategic land parcels at a good point in the cycle, de-risking the development delivery timeline out to FY27-FY29.

+Liontown (LTR) - we have added to our LTR position.
+We believe lithium prices have now troughed, and as a result we are seeking to increase our leverage to the commodity.
+LTR presents as an appealing name to add to in this context, with production and cash flows set to ramp up from its Kathleen Valley project over the next few years.
+Completion of the recently re-sized debt funding packages also helps derisk the project.
 Sims (SGM) - we added to our existing position in the steel recycler during the period.
-We believe Sims is trading below mid-cycle earnings and represents attractive value at these levels.
-SGM remains a highly cyclical stock that offers good trading opportunities.
+We believe Sims is trading below mid-cycle earnings and asset value and represents attractive value at these levels.
 A skew towards improving environmental performance on increased capital spend should position the business strongly relative to peers as environmental regulations tighten.